-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 3.00

-D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall
+D9 Fall 3/15 5/1

 D9 Winter

-D9 Spring
+D9 Spring 11/15 12/1

 D9 Summer

 D10 Yes No

-D10 Does an open admission policy, if reported, apply to

-transfer students?

-D11 Describe additional requirements for transfer admission, if applicable:

-Transfer Credit Policies

-D12 Report the lowest grade earned for any course that may be transferred for credit:

-D13 Number Unit Type

-D13 Maximum number of credits or courses that may be

-transferred from a two-year institution:

-D14 Number Unit Type

-Maximum number of credits or courses that may be

-transferred from a four-year institution:

-D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:

-D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:

-D17 Describe other transfer credit policies:
+CDS-D Page 12

+Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if approximately additional requirements for transfer admission, if approximately additional requirements for transfer admission, if approximately additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for the additional requirements for transfer admission and additional requirements for the addi pplicable: Transfer Credit Policies ٦ Report the lowest grade earned for any course that may be transferred for credit: C D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 64 semester hours D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 64 semester hours D15 Minimum number of credits that transfers must complete at 7 your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64.00 D17 Describe other transfer credit policies:

+CDS-D Page 13